Polylux

 You can find this package in the official Typst package repository.
 To use it, start your document with

-#import "@preview/polylux:0.3.1": *
+#import "@preview/polylux:0.4.0": *

 You now have two options:

-- use one of the provided themes.
+- start from one of the templates, or

+We will choose the second option for this tutorial.
 Let's start with the absolute minimal effort.
 What characterises a set of slides?
 Well, each slide (or PDF page, as we already established) has specific dimensions.
 Some time ago, a 4:3 format was common, nowadays 16:9 is used more often.
 Typst has those built in:

 #set page(paper: "presentation-16-9")